 County Medians Hide Wide Postcode-Level Variation

 Cornwall is not a single market.
 The county spans 315 postcode districts running from the Devon border at Bude through china-clay country, mining heritage towns, sailing harbours and the surf coast.
-Launceston (PL15) tops the buy-to-let yield table at 5.7% on a sale price of £243,278, while Torpoint (PL11) and Liskeard (PL14) cluster close behind.
+Launceston (PL15) tops the buy-to-let yield table at 5.7% on a sale price of about £243,000, while Torpoint (PL11) and Liskeard (PL14) cluster close behind.
 Premium harbour postcodes around Padstow, Rock and St Ives sit at the opposite end, with sale prices several multiples higher and yields compressed by holiday-home demand from out-of-county buyers.
 The dashboard shows postcode-level data for every bedroom count and property type, so you can compare within the specific area you are evaluating.

 View Cornwall in the dashboard → Free preview · every bedroom count and property type